Les Liaisons dangereuses: Plot summary

-The Marquise de Merteuil is determined to corrupt the young Cécile de Volanges, whose mother has only recently brought her out of a convent to be married—to Merteuil's previous lover, who has rudely discarded her.
-At the same time the notorious Vicomte de Valmont is determined to seduce the virtuous, married, and therefore inaccessible Madame de Tourvel, who is staying with his aunt while her husband is away on a court case.
+The Marquise Isabelle de Merteuil is determined to corrupt the young Cécile de Volanges, whose mother has only recently brought her out of a convent to be married to Merteuil's previous lover who has discarded her rudely.
+At the same time the notorious Vicomte Sébastien de Valmont is determined to seduce the virtuous, married, and therefore inaccessible Madame de Tourvel, who is staying with his aunt while her husband is away on a court case.
 Cécile falls in love with the Chevalier Danceny (her young music tutor), and Merteuil and Valmont pretend to help the secret lovers in order to gain their trust and manipulate them later to benefit their own schemes.

 Merteuil first suggests that the Vicomte should seduce Cécile in order to enact her revenge on Cécile's future husband but Valmont refuses, finding the challenge too easy and preferring to devote himself to seducing Madame de Tourvel.
 He is however interested in resuming their affair.
 Merteuil promises Valmont that if he seduces Madame de Tourvel and provides her with written proof of seduction, she will spend the night with him.

+Valmont befriends Tourvel by convincing her that he has changed his rakish ways and become a virtuous man, but he finds seducing her to be a far greater challenge than his previous conquests.

-At first Valmont is able to convince Tourvel that he has turned over a new leaf, but he does not find it as easy as his many other conquests.
-During the course of his pursuit, Valmont discovers that Cécile's mother has written to Madame de Tourvel warning her about him.
-He avenges himself by seducing Cécile as Merteuil had suggested.
+Valmont is infuriated on discovering that Cécile's mother has written to Madame de Tourvel to warn her about his bad character.
+He avenges himself by seducing and raping Cécile as Merteuil had suggested.
 Meanwhile, Merteuil takes Danceny as her lover.

 By the time Valmont has succeeded in seducing Madame de Tourvel, he seems to have fallen in love with her.
-Jealous, Merteuil tricks him into deserting Madame de Tourvel—and reneges on her promise of spending the night with him.
+Jealous, Merteuil tricks him into deserting Madame de Tourvel, and reneges on her promise of spending the night with him.
 In retaliation, Valmont reveals that he prompted Danceny to reunite with Cécile, leaving Merteuil abandoned yet again.
 Merteuil declares war on Valmont and reveals to Danceny that Valmont has seduced Cécile.

 Danceny and Valmont duel, and Valmont is fatally wounded.
 Before he dies, he gives Danceny the letters proving Merteuil's own involvement.
-These letters are sufficient to ruin her reputation so she flees to the countryside, after she contracts smallpox.
-Her face is left permanently scarred and she is rendered blind in one eye, so she loses her greatest asset: her beauty.
+These letters are sufficient to ruin her reputation, and she flees to the countryside, after contracting smallpox.
+Her face is left permanently scarred and she is rendered blind in one eye.
+She loses her greatest asset, her beauty, as well as her reputation and much of her fortune.
 Desperate with guilt and grief, Madame de Tourvel succumbs to a fever and dies, while Cécile returns to the convent, dishonoured.